 - 2 cups semisweet chocolate chips

-- Preheat oven to 375 degrees F. Line baking sheets with a silicone baking liner or parchment paper.
+- Preheat oven to 375℉ Line baking sheets with a silicone baking liner or parchment paper.

-- Place brown sugar, shortening, water and vanilla in large bowl.
+- Place brown sugar, shortening, water, and Rodelle vanilla in a large bowl.
 Beat at medium speed of electric mixer until well blended.
 Add eggs; beat well.

-- Combine flour, cocoa, salt and baking soda.
+- Combine flour, Rodelle baking cocoa, salt and baking soda.
 Add to shortening mixture; beat at low speed just until blended.
 Stir in chocolate chips.